secretstartups/handbook/job-families/marketing/account-based-marketing-manager/index.html.md

 title: "Account Based Marketing Manager"
 ---

-The Account Based Marketing Manager is responsible for the strategy and implementation of effective Account Based Marketing programs that meet the growth objectives of the business, with a strong emphasis on driving pipeline generation exclusively from a top target account list, and accelerating existing opportunities.
-The role will also support strong partnership with key stakeholders within the Marketing organization.
+The Account Based Marketing Manager is responsible for the strategy and implementation of Account Based Marketing campaigns and tactics that drive pipeline from an ABM account list of top target accounts.
+This role will approach ABM strategy with a data-driven approach, continually testing and evaluating success of campaigns.
+The ABM Manager collaborates closely across marketing, sales, and SDR teams for a fully integrated approach.

 ## Responsibilities
-*   Define Account Based Marketing strategy and execution planning, encompassing our multiple ABM tools.
+*   Define Account Based Marketing strategy and execution planning
-*   Own and manage our Account Based Marketing platform, DemandBase.
+*   Own and manage our Account Based Marketing platform, DemandBase
 *   Partner with the regional Field Marketing Managers to develop regional, account focused playbooks including, but not limited to, outbound prospecting, inbound lead follow up, nurture, channel activities, live/online events, meeting setting with the goal of building pipeline and accelerating bookings.
 *   Collaborate and partner with core marketing functions on campaign concept, custom content requirements, digital marketing support/message testing and creative development to ensure effectiveness for regional named accounts.
 *   Identify the most effective marketing messages, value proposition, materials, channels, and calls to action for personas and key accounts in the regions.